Abdenego Nankishi: Club career

 A youth product of TV Loxstedt and LTS Bremerhaven, Nankishi moved to the academy of Werder Bremen in 2014 and worked his way up through all their youth categories.
 In 2020, he was promoted to their reserves and in 2021 to their senior team.
 He made his professional debut with Werder Bremen in a 2–0 DFB-Pokal win over VfL Osnabrück on 7 August 2021.

 On 17 August 2022, Nankishi joined Heracles Almelo in the Netherlands on a season-long loan.
+The loan was renewed for the 2023–24 season.

+On 31 January 2024, Nankishi moved on a new loan to 1860 Munich.

 International career

 Born in Germany, Nankishi is of Angolan descent.
 He is a youth international for Germany, having represented the country at youth levels U17, U19 and U20.